 Another A-La-Carte wedding photography pricing model is to offer your services at a fixed hourly rate, which allows your clients to customize what they want from your photography.
 Within that hourly price, you can provide any number of services, from family photos to pictures of the reception.

 One disadvantage of A-La-Carte wedding photography prices is that it can overwhelm clients during the decision-making process.
-It helps to provide them with an itemized list that prices up everything you can feasibly capture on camera during their wedding.
-This also helps minimize disputes over prices during the negotiation process.
+It helps to provide them with an itemized list that shoots up the cost of everything you can feasibly capture on camera during their wedding.
+This practice also helps minimize disputes over prices during the negotiation process.

 Both wedding photography package pricing and A-La-Carte pricing have their merits.
 It depends on both you and the client to mutually figure out which model would make more sense for a particular project.